barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 For the remainder of this analysis, I'm going to introduce a new unit of measurement: the Fruit GPA<sup>TM</sup>.
 Because survey respondents were asked to assign fruits to a grade-level tier, we can convert these values into a numerical scale and take the average, like a GPA.

 The plot below shows the overall distribution of the fruits by their Fruit GPA score.
-We see a ranking that is relatively similar to the previous chart with the proportion of tiers order by the fruit's A-tier percent.
+We see a ranking that is relatively similar to the previous chart with the fruits ordered by A-tier percent.
 More importantly this chart also shows the standard error calculated from the standard deviation for each of the fruits.
 Fruits such as grapefruit, honeydew, and cantaloupe have the largest standard deviations (1.34, 1.32, and 1.30 respectively) compared to the more popular fruits like  strawberries and raspberries with smaller standard deviations (.88 and .92).
-The higher standard deviation for our relatively unpopular fruits indicates a relatively wider distribution of ratings from the average, while the opposite is true for our popular fruits.
+The higher standard deviation for our relatively unpopular fruits indicates a relatively wider distribution/variation of ratings from the average, while the opposite is true for our popular fruits.

 Lastly, you can probably notice that all the standard error bars are overlapping, indicating that there isn't a statistically significant difference in opinions towards any of the fruit tested.
 Guess there goes any shot I had at getting this study published :disappointed:

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/overall_gpa_se.png)

-Across the board, men tend to be more lukewarm towards the fruit tested.
+Looking at the Fruit GPA scores by respondent gender, men tend to be more lukewarm towards the fruit tested across the board.
 Women show stronger preference towards strawberries and raspberries, and a much stronger aversion towards honeydew and cantaloupe.
 The highest rating of all fruits tested goes to Cherries at 3.53 among non-binary respondents.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/demo_gender_recode_plot.png)